 PTSD is a natural response to danger and is almost unavoidable in the short term.
 In the long term, it possesses self-correcting dynamics, reducing in most of the cases the severity of the symptoms.
 Only about 20 percent of people exposed to trauma react with long-term (chronic) PTSD.

-Diagnosis and Classification of PTSD
+Diagnosis of PTSD at CHMC in Dubai

 PTSD can be difficult to diagnose because numerous factors can lead to over-reporting and under-reporting symptoms, dysfunction, and distress.
-Such statistics manuals as ICD 10 and DSM V provide coherent and standardised diagnostic criteria.
-In the chapter below, we present the DSM V criteria helpful in identifying PTSD.
-The DSM-V Diagnostic Criteria of the American Psychiatric Association categorises the general criteria for diagnosing PTSD in adults.
+Such statistics manuals as the above-mentioned ICD-10 and DSM-5 provide coherent and standardized diagnostic criteria.

 The Role of Exposure in PTSD